 Making a real manga requires a lot of time, dedication and artistic skill but don’t let that discourage you form trying.
 You have to start somewhere.

 This tutorial provides some step by step tips on how to plan out your manga before you start drawing as well as some drawing tips for when you do.

 Step 1 – Determine the Type of Story You Will Tell

-Determine the type of story you have.
+First decide on the type of manga you wish to make.
 Slice of life, fantasy, sci-fi , historical, etc…

 Step 2 – Write Out a Quick Summary of Your Manga